Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Reassessing Reachability

 For the control-plane measurement, we started by announcing a unique /24 across all 8 prefixes.
 Over the following 96 hours, we collected aggregated BGP updates from BGPStream~\cite{Orsini:2016ug}.
 This provides a baseline number of ASes propagating the path.
 We then withdrew each /24 prefix.
-Next, we announced a /25 prefix from the same set of locations across PEERING and the University AS, collecting the number of updates in the same manner again over 96 hours.
+Next, we announced a /25 prefix from the same set of locations across PEERING and the university AS, collecting the number of updates in the same manner again over 96 hours.
 With these two sets of ASes, we compute the normalized percent of ASes propagating the /24 versus the /25.

 Next we measure data-plane reachability.
 We announced a /25 from our 8 prefixes.
-Then we scheduled 5,000 traceroutes per hour for 7 hours from globally distributed nodes (i.e. randomly chosen by the RIPE Atlas API with the "global" option).
-These traceroutes had a destination set to the /25 advertising ASes.
+Then we scheduled 5,000 traceroutes, randomly sampled from all Atlas probes, directed to the advertising /25 prefixes every hour for 7 hours.
 We recorded the number of traceroutes that reached the /25, noting this as the approximate reachability of the /25.
 We opted not to do the traceroutes for the /24 both due to PEERING being used for other experiments and because we expect a /24 to be reachable except in the case of faulty Atlas probes.